Pumpkin Patches and More.org

 • Brooksby Farm - pumpkin patch-pick in the field, pumpkin patch- already gathered from the field, wagon rides, Pick-your-own apples, Honey from hives on the farm, prepicked produce, gift shop, snacks and refreshment stand, restrooms, picnic area, farm animals, birthday parties, school tours, events at your location (call for info)

-• Cider Hill Farm -Pumpkins,
+• Cider Hill Farm - Pumpkins, apples peaches

 45 Fern Ave., Amesbury, MA.
 Phone: 978-388-5525.
-Interstate 95 to Exit 1 in New Hampshire.
+Open: We are open for the season 7 days a week from early May until the day before Thanksgiving.
+Our hours are 8 am to 6 pm every day until daylight savings ends, and from 8 am to 5 pm thereafter.
+Directions: Interstate 95 to Exit 1 in New Hampshire.
 Go West 2 miles Route 107 to Route 150.
 South 2 miles on Route 150, turn left onto Fern Ave. to barn and farm store.
 Or, Route 495 to exit 54.
 Turn right at bottom onto Rt.150.
 Go North through Amesbury.
 Turn right.
-Open June: 8-6pm, July - Oct: 9-6pm, 7 days/week.
 Containers provided, children welcome if supervised.
 Offer children's play area, farm animals, a picnic area, and hayrides in the fall.

 • Clark Farm - pumpkin patch- already gathered from the field, prepicked produce, picnic area, petting zoo

 163 Hobart Street, Danvers, MA 01923.
 Phone: 978 774-0550.
-Email us at: ebdclark@verizon.net.
+Email: [email protected].
 Directions: One mile down Hobart Street from High Street in Danvers or Route One North to Centre Street, Danvers exit (after Costco and Home Depot), left onto Centre Street, go to blinking light, left onto Hobart Street, 1/4 mile down on left And for a map to our farm, click here.
 Crops are usually available in April, May, June, July, August, September, October, November, December.
 Open: Daily from 9 am to 6 pm Payment: Cash, Check, Visa/MasterCard.
 We do not use pesticides or herbicides on our fields.
 All crops are weeded the old-fashioned way--by hand.
 We also sell bedding plants, Proven Winners, perennials, shrubs, and trees.
 We have our own compost which is state certified.
 We will deliver or load on site mulch, loam, or compost.
 Please call for details.

-• Crescent Farm - pumpkins, pumpkin patch-pick in the field, pumpkin patch- already gathered from the field, corn maze, haunted corn maze, tractor-pulled hay rides, snacks and refreshment stand, restrooms, picnic area, farm animals, school tours
+• Crescent Farm - corn maze, hayrides, pumpkin patch- already gathered from the field, snacks and refreshment stand, restrooms, picnic area, petting zoo, farm animals, birthday parties, school tours

-• Green Meadow Farms -Pumpkins,
+• Green Meadow Farms - Pumpkins,

-• Ingaldsby Farm -apples, pumpkins
+• Ingaldsby Farm - apples, pumpkins

-ingaldsbyfarm@comcast.net.
+14 Washington Street, Boxford, MA.
+Phone: 978-352-2813.
+Email: [email protected].
+Open: in season, apple picking on weekends after Labor day from 10 am to 6 pm.
 Directions: 1 mile off Route 133 in West Boxford, MA.
-Stand open 8am to 6:30 pm daily.
-Open in season, apple picking on weekends after Labor Day 10 am to 6 pm.
+Stand open 8 am to 6:30 pm daily.
 Containers provided, or bring your own.
 Children welcome with adults.
 Bakery included.(UPDATED: June 11, 2009, by a visitor)

 • Kimball Farm - corn maze, haunted corn maze, straw or hay bale maze, child-sized haybale maze, horse-drawn hay rides, tractor-pulled hay rides, haunted rides, haunted trail, Maple Syrup from trees on the farm, Fresh eggs, farm market, gift shop, snacks and refreshment stand, restrooms, picnic area, pony rides, petting zoo, farm animals, birthday parties, school tours